Jambrose777/JacobAmbroseWCAStatistics/SumOfRanksFirstLetter/README.md

  - every result is on 2 rows of the table
  - Rank = ranking in list
- - First Name / sor = First name on the first row, sum of ranks on the second row
+ - First Letter / sor = First letter on the first row, sum of ranks on the second row
  - each event = last name of competitor w/ link to WCA Profile, competitor's World Rank in the event.

 # Files